tylermercer/personal-website/src/en/posts/software/partytown-cloudflare-analytics-eleventy.md

 I'm not actually sure it does anything when Partytown is running your scripts.
 If anyone knows the answer to this, please [shoot me an email!](/contact/))

+## Copy Partytown's other JS files into your built site

+## Self-serve Cloudflare Web Analytics